fanan/youku/README.md

 youku
 =====

-an youku video download library, written in golang
+An youku video download library, written in golang